#EmbraceEquity: Download IWD education resources explaining women’s rights

 Help forge greater understanding about gender

-The IWD 2022 Gender and Women’s Rights Activity Pack is developed by the World Association of Girl Guides and Girl Scouts to help forge better understanding about gender, women's equality, and issues that impact the lives of women and girls.
+The IWD Gender and Women’s Rights Activity Pack was kindly developed by the World Association of Girl Guides and Girl Scouts to help forge better understanding about gender, women's equality, and issues that impact the lives of women and girls.

 An impactful resource to educate and inspire

-There are three categories of activities within the Pack:
+There were three categories of activities within the Pack:

 - Understanding Gender: exploring gender roles and stereotypes